 The highly anticipated St. Louis Wheel is a 200-foot-tall observation wheel with 42 climate-controlled gondolas.
-It’s being built as we speak and will be ready for rides Sept.
-30.
+It offers an excellent view of the city and lights up the night with amazing LED lights.

 Tickets are $15 for adults, $10 for kids 3 to 12 and free for little ones under 2.
-The Wheel will be open from 10am to 10pm, and from 10am to 11pm in the summer.
+The Wheel is open from 10am to 10pm, and from 10am to 11pm in the summer.

 The Carousel at St. Louis Union Station

 Take a spin on a classic merry-go-round featuring 30 whimsical animals and themed chariots.
-The Carousel is slated to open Sept.
-30 with the Wheel.
+Tickets are $5.

-An 18-hole course will be located near the Ferris Wheel.
-Should be open Sept.
-30 with the Wheel.
+An 18-hole course is located near the Ferris Wheel.
+Tickets are $10 per person.

 And outdoor, two-acre park by the Aquarium entrance will have a play area and splash pad.
 Best of all, it’s free!